ryankayne/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

     while (a < n * n * n):
       a = a + n * n
 ```
+Time: O(n)
+Space: O(1)

+As n increases, the amount of time to do operations also increase, but by a steady amount.
+For every 1 integer you increase, the steps involved increase by 2.
+That's linear.

+And space is constant because there is no increase in space depending on how big the number is, it just uses one slot of memory.

 ```
 b)  sum = 0